MegaBitmap/UDPBD-for-XEBP/Sync-App-Source/needed-for-release/README.txt

   * If enabled, the PlayStation 2 boot logo will display incorrectly for games that do not match the console's region.
   * Repeatedly closing and re-opening the Neutrino Loader plugin can cause the system to crash.
   * Scrolling through the list quickly may cause corrupted graphics to be displayed briefly.
-  * This plugin does not currently support virtual memory cards.
-Further development / testing is required to implement this feature.

 ## Compiling the Sync App